MicroBlocks

 Linux Support

-DUELink modules loaded with MicroBlocks firmware fully work with Linux.
-However, in order for MicroBlocks to work, you need to have permission to access the serial port.
-Linux users are expected to know how to do so but here is an example sell script to get you started.
+Linux users are expected to know how to set permissions but here is an example script to get you started.

 #!/bin/bash